rehierl/abstract-properties/08-0-total-orders/3-1-path-to-scopes.md

 Finally, if a set `a` has a proper subset `b` (A), and if that set has itself a proper subset `c` (B), then set `c` is also a proper subset of superset `a` (C).
-Because of that, the above containment order is also **transitive** and as such an actual ordered set of elements.
+Because of that, the above containment order is **transitive** and as such an actual ordered set of elements.

 * `A := (a proper-superset-of b)`
 * `B := (b proper-superset-of c)`